Supervisor: Dr. Anastasia Oikonomou

 The division of Cardiothoracic Imaging at Sunnybrook Health Sciences Centre, which is affiliated with the University of Toronto, offers a combined Cardiothoracic Imaging fellowship.
 Sunnybrook is home to Canada’s first and largest regional trauma center, Edmond Odette Regional Cancer Center and Schulich Heart Centre, both leaders in Oncology and Cardiology.

 The Cardiothoracic Imaging program is 12 months in duration with time evenly split between the cardiac and thoracic services.
 However, accommodations may be considered based on the applicant’s previous experience.
-There are up to 2 qualified applicants accepted each year.
+There are up to 3 qualified applicants accepted each year (2 funded positions and 1 self-funded position).
 The fellowship is structured to provide comprehensive and advanced training in thoracic and cardiac imaging with services in conventional radiography, computed tomography (CT), magnetic resonance imaging (MRI) and thoracic interventions for practice in academic and community settings.
 There are excellent research and educational opportunities as well as availability of high-level mentorship for fellows pursuing scholarly activities.

 The department houses four clinical CT scanners including three 64-detector GE and one research CT scanner (320 MDCT, Aquilion ONETM, Toshiba).
 There are three clinical MRI scanners (two GE 1.5T, one Phillips 3T) and three research MRI scanners (GE 1.5T, GE 3T and a hybrid GE 1.5T- angiography suite), as well as a state-of-the-art hospital wide PACS system and voice recognition dictation systems.